 Whitening toothpaste during orthodontics

 One exception exists: whitening toothpaste containing mild abrasives and low-concentration peroxide.
 These products remove surface stains rather than changing intrinsic tooth color.
 Can i do teeth whitening with braces if it’s just toothpaste?
-Yes, and it’s actually beneficial.
+Yes and it’s actually beneficial.

-Natural teeth whitening with braces: What works
+Natural teeth whitening with braces

-Natural teeth whitening with braces methods often include oil pulling, baking soda, activated charcoal, and hydrogen peroxide rinses.
+Natural tmethods often include oil pulling, baking soda, activated charcoal and hydrogen peroxide rinses.
 Most provide minimal benefit and some carry risks.

 Oil pulling with coconut oil improves oral health through bacterial reduction but doesn’t chemically alter tooth color.
 It’s safe during orthodontic treatment but expecting whitening effects leads to disappointment.

 Baking soda acts as mild abrasive removing surface stains.
 Mixed into regular toothpaste, it provides modest benefit.
-However, excessive use can damage enamel and irritate gums—particularly problematic when braces already stress oral tissues.
+However, excessive use can damage enamel and irritate gums – particularly problematic when braces already stress oral tissues.

 Activated charcoal removes surface discoloration through abrasion but doesn’t whiten intrinsically.
 Charcoal particles can lodge around brackets and wires, creating hygiene problems.